Insights, Tips, and Tales

 Pests don’t just love the damp, dark corners of a cardboard box.
 They’ll find open food containers, potted plants, desk drawers, bed covers, and anywhere else you’d hate to see them.

 We don’t want you to have a pesty little Christmas.
 If you think you may have a pest problem, or want an expert to check for early signs of an infestation before the family gets into town, give us a call today at 866.WAYNES1 or fill out this form.
-We can have one of our Service Professionals out to assess and fix the problem before you can sing the “12 Days of Christmas!”
+We can have one of our pest control service professionals out to assess and fix the problem before you can sing the “12 Days of Christmas!”

 Latest from Waynes Blog